vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 You deploy the vSphere Integrated Containers appliance on a vCenter Server instance.
 Deploying the appliance directly on an ESXi host is not supported.

 - vCenter Server 6.0, 6.5, or 6.7.

+  **NOTE**: vSphere Integrated Containers 1.4.x does not support vSphere 6.7u2.
+To run vSphere Integrated Containers with vSphere 6.7u2, you must upgrade to vSphere Integrated Containers 1.5.x.
 - ESXi 6.0, 6.5, or 6.7 for all hosts.
 - At least 2 vCPUs.
 - At least 8GB RAM.